-He masters both hardware and software development based on his academic background in both Electronic Engineering (EE) and Computer Science (CS) as well as his 3-year work experience as a hardware engineer at HTC.
-His most research and work primarily focus on Systems area and cover a wide range of topics from the board level design (schematics and PCB layout) to the system software and application development.
+CY masters both hardware and software development based on his academic background in both Electronic Engineering (EE) and Computer Science (CS) as well as his previous work experience as a hardware engineer at HTC.
+His expertise and work interests are primarily in the Systems area and cover a wide range of topics from board-level design (schematics and PCB layout) to system software and application development.

 |CY worked at HTC as a hardware engineer for 3 years (2009.08–2013.01) after his master’s degree.
 Products that were in mass production include T-Mobile G2, HTC Wildfire S CDMA, HTC One V, and HTC Desire VT.|